turanibrahim/ozeldersariyorum/README.md

 ## Ozeldersariyorum

-Ozeldersariyorum is online tutoring website.
-Tutors will creating resource about themselfs and students find them for tutoring

 Ozeldersariyorum is online tutor finding website.
 Tutors will create resume about themselves and students will find tutors for their lessons via this website.

 ## Docker/Docker-compose Users